-Before carrying out a process deployment in Bizagi, , using either the One-Click feature or Advanced Deployment, review the following.
+Before carrying out a process deployment in Bizagi, please consider the following.

 1. General requirements regarding processes implementation